Labels

 OPERATION

-On power up the device will likely be un-configured and as such will boot into AP mode, allowing the wifi network to be configured.
-To do this, simply search for the device's wifi network named Resource Monitor using your mobile device and connect using the password 12345678 if required.
-If a previous wifi network has been configured, the method to reset it is as follows:
+On initial power up the device will likely be un-configured and as such will boot into AP mode, allowing the wifi network to be configured.
+To do this, simply search for the device's wifi network named Resource Monitor using your mobile device and connect using the password 12345678 (if required).

 TODO: Add access point image.